harpertoken/ml-api/README.md

 ## license

-licensed under the mit license. see the [license](license) file for details.
+licensed under the mit license. see the [LICENSE](LICENSE) file for details.